 CFL's are completely safe (as they are hermetically sealed) so long as the bulb is intact or in use.

-Mercury is considered highly toxic in a methylmercury form which, incidentally, is known to build up in some fish and shellfish species - examples being Tuna or swordfish.
-High exposure effects most of the human organs and is particularly dangerous for unborn babies and young children.
+Mercury is considered highly toxic in a methylmercury from which, incidentally, is known to build up in some fish and shellfish species - examples being Tuna or swordfish.
+High exposure affects most of the human organs and is particularly dangerous for unborn babies and young children.

 Once they have expired, it is very important you don't break them and dispose of them properly as Mercury is also very harmful to the environment.
 You should always try to dispose of them at your local toxic waste depot or recycling center rather than let them be buried at landfills.